Security and Civil Society Conference 2026

 OVERVIEW

 The geopolitical shock and the consequences following from the Russian invasion in Ukraine are also influencing security and democracy development in three key regions: Charting Ukraine’s and Moldovan`s Future in European Union, conscious Nordic-Baltic security policies to becoming NATO members and global & regional influence on Mediterranean security environment.
 We will discuss the role of CSOs and different stakeholders in achieving peace and the importance of intercultural dialogue in healing divides and reconciling societies.
-Key foreign and security policy issues plus development aid questions will be discussed mostly from the perspective of the African, Euro-Mediterranean region, Northern and Eastern parts of Europe.
+Key foreign and security policy issues plus social security and resilience questions will be discussed mostly from the perspective of the Artic and Euro-Mediterranean regions, Norther and Eastern parts of Europe.

 The conference is an opportunity to reaffirm the significance of the importance of the work of the European Union deveopment aid, NATO, OSCE and its member states for promoting peace on the continent and achieving a safer, greener, socially sustainable and digitally integrated community.
-The conference will connect development aid organisations, regional networks of practitioners, distinguished policymakers, civil society organisations, analysts, politicians, military personnel representatives, academics, media and international donors from Europe and foreign actors of the Africa, Euro-Mediterranean region and abroad.
+The conference will connect security advancing organisations/institutions, regional networks of practitioners, distinguished policymakers, civil society organisations, analysts, politicians, military personnel representatives, academics, media and international donors from Europe and foreign actors of the Africa, Euro-Mediterranean region and abroad.

-At this conference, the DAD (Development Aid Declaration) will be finalised and approved, together with networking plans, which will be submitted to the European Commission, International Institutions, international and governmental organizations, media and various of thematic networks who is working on achievement of peace, security, democracy, rule of law and support of CSOs in Build Resilient Societies.
+At this conference, the SCSORD (Security and CSO Resilience Declaration) will be finalised and approved, together with networking plans, which will be submitted to the European Commission, International Institutions, international and governmental organizations, media and various of thematic networks who is working on achievement of peace, security, democracy, rule of law and support of CSOs in Build Resilient Societies.

 The conference is co-organised by a consortium of international partners from 10 countries.